 Financial Support and Travel Funds

-- The Department of Sociology attempts to provide financial support to as many students as possible by awarding graduate assistantships (click here) to its most qualified students.
-Graduate assistants gain valuable experience by working with faculty on teaching and/or research projects.
+- The Department of Sociology provides financial support to as many Master's students as possible by awarding Graduate Assistantships (click here) to its most qualified students.
+Graduate Assistants gain valuable experience by working with faculty on teaching and/or research projects.

 - The Department provides some travel funds for students who present papers at professional meetings.
-In addition, students can apply for travel funds through the University of Memphis Graduate Student Association and through the Donovan Travel Enrichment Fund.
+In addition, students can apply for travel funds through the Donovan Travel Enrichment Fund and University of Memphis Graduate Student Association.

 Teaching and Professional Development/Enrichment

-- We offer a professional development course every semester that covers such topics as publishing, submitting grant proposals, developing good teaching skills, reading papers at professional meetings, preparing resumes and vitas, applying for non-academic jobs, and applying to doctoral programs.
-The course is required of all graduate assistants, but students who are not on assistantships are welcome to attend.
+- We offer monthly professional development seminars that covers such topics as publishing, submitting grant proposals, developing good teaching skills, reading papers at professional meetings, preparing resumes and vitas, applying for non-academic jobs, and applying to doctoral programs.

 - The Department of Sociology sponsors a Research Colloquium Series.
 Well-known scholars, departmental faculty, and our own graduate students present as part of the Series.

 - The Department encourages students to present their research as part of the Research Colloquium Series and at professional meetings.
-In recent years, our students have presented at such regional and national associations as the Southern Sociological Society, the Association for the Sociology of Religion, the Pacific Sociological Association, the Southwestern Social Science Association, the Society for the Study of Symbolic Interaction, the First Congress of Qualitative Inquiry, and the Association of Black Sociologists.
+In recent years, our students have presented at such regional and national associations as the Southern Sociological Society, Southern Demographic Association, American Sociological Association, Society for the Study of Symbolic Interaction, International Congress of Qualitative Inquiry, and Association of Black Sociologists.
 Click Graduate Student Accomplishments for a list of student publications, presentations, and honors.

 Support for Thesis and Other Student Research